run-ai/docs/docs/admin/runai-setup/cluster-setup/single-node-install.md

 * A single node, with at least one GPU.
 * Running Ubuntu 20.04.
 * `sudo` access to the node (you may be prompted for sudo password during the installation).
-* A client id and a secret provided by Run:AI customer support.
+* A client id and a secret provided by Run:ai customer support.
 * Outbound internet connectivity